 Getting straight to the point, the action sequences in ‘Skyfall’ provide for a really enjoyable viewing.
 There are action scenes on a train and involving an elevator, which are particularly good and well-crafted, and whoever is a fan of Hitman may also find appropriate references here.
-On the other hand, in these action sequences probably lies one of the weaknesses of the ‘Skyfall’ production – some action scenes have rather odd camera angles (maybe, for want of experiment) and that makes such scenes needlessly chaotic, and somehow more predictable and unrealistic.
+On the other hand, in these action sequences probably lies one of the weaknesses of the ‘Skyfall’ production – some action scenes have rather odd camera angles (maybe, for want of an experiment) and that makes such scenes needlessly chaotic, and somehow more predictable and unrealistic.

-Moving on to locations, ‘Skyfall’ has the distinction of being only one of few James Bond films where the action is taking place in Bond’s home country, the UK.
-For any Londoner, the joy is doubled here as they can not only pick up some new tactics of beating rush hour on the London underground, but also see the painfully familiar MI6 building…well, from very interesting angles here.
-Setting the location for the film in the UK is only one of the ways the film uses to pay tribute to the James Bond franchise, celebrating its anniversary: the film also makes use of old James Bond theme, and Aston Martin DB5, a classic ‘James Bond’ car.
+Moving on to the location, ‘Skyfall’ has the distinction of being only one of the very few of the James Bond films that take place in Bond’s home country, the UK.
+For Londoners, the joy is doubled here, because they can not only pick up some new tactics of beating the “rush” hour on the London underground, but also see, from some very interesting angles, the familiar to them London sights, such as the MI6 building.
+Setting the film location in the UK is only one of the ways for the film to pay tribute to the James Bond franchise, celebrating its anniversary, and the film also makes use of the old James Bond theme, as well as demonstrates the Aston Martin DB5, a classic James Bond car.